iamkroot/trakt-scrobbler/README.md

 + MPV: Enable the [JSON IPC](https://mpv.io/manual/master/#json-ipc), either via the mpv.conf file, or by passing it as a command line option.

-+ MPC-HC: Enable the web interface from Options.
++ MPC-BE/MPC-HC: Enable the web interface from Options.

 #### Configuration
 All you have to do now is create a `config.toml` file with the required parameters.
 See `sample_config.toml`.